oxbbar/course-resources/README.md

         - `git config --global user.email "you@example.com"` to set my account's default email address
         - `git config --global user.name "Your Name"` to set my account's default username
         - `git commit -m "gitignore file."` to commit this updated gitignore file with account identification now present.
-        - `git push"` to push the changes to the remote repository.
+        - `git push` to push the changes to the remote repository.

 - [GitHub Desktop](https://desktop.github.com/)
     - An application to interact with GitHub via a GUI.